tus/tus-js-client/docs/api.md

 *Default value:* `null`

-An optional function called once the upload URL is retrieved from the `Location` header of the initial creation POST's response.
-At this point, `upload.url` is guaranteed to be accessible and valid.
+An optional function called once the upload URL is retrieved from the `Location` header of the initial creation POST's response, and also when an upload URL is confirmed using a HEAD request.
+At these points, `upload.url` is guaranteed to be accessible and valid.

 #### headers